wxsd-sales/divisible-workspaces-library/README.md

 ## Overview

-This library aims to provide tools specific to divisbile workspaces for Cisco Collaboration RoomOS Devices.
-Currently the following features are available.
+This library aims to provide tools specific to divisbile workspaces use cases for Cisco Collaboration RoomOS Devices.
+Currently the following features are available:

 * Touch Panel Lock / Unlock: